Rush!

-Rush! is the third and final studio album by Italian rock band Måneskin, released on 20 January 2023 through Epic Records and Sony Music.
+Rush! is the third studio album by Italian rock band Måneskin, released on 20 January 2023 through Epic Records and Sony Music.
 It was co-written and partly co-produced by all four members of Måneskin—Damiano David, Victoria De Angelis, Thomas Raggi, and Ethan Torchio—alongside a group of collaborators including Captain Cuts, Fabrizio Ferraguzzo, LostBoy, Mattman & Robin, Max Martin, Rami Yacoub, and Sly.
 Rush! is primarily a pop rock and hard rock record, labeled as their debut international album, blending both English and Italian.

 Rush! was supported by the release of five singles.
 "Mammamia" was released as the album's lead single in 2021.
 "Supermodel" and "The Loneliest" followed in 2022, with the latter becoming Måneskin's second number-one song in their native Italy.
 The fourth and fifth singles, "Gossip" and "Baby Said" respectively, were released in 2023.
 To promote Rush! and its predecessor Teatro d'ira: Vol. I (2021), Måneskin embarked on the Loud Kids Tour and the Rush!
 World Tour throughout 2022 and 2023.
 A reissue of the album, titled Rush!
 (Are U Coming?), was released on 10 November 2023 and supported by the singles "Honey (Are U Coming?)" and "Valentine".

 Upon its release, Rush! divided music critics.
 The album topped the charts in Austria, Belgium, the Czech Republic, France, Greece, Hungary, Italy, Latvia, Lithuania, the Netherlands, Portugal, Slovakia, and Switzerland.
 It also reached the top five on the UK Albums Chart and the top 20 on the US Billboard 200.